Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: Definitions and Notation

-We often consider functions on graphs with the {\textit{Dirichlet boundary condition}}.
-If $S\subset V$ and $\delta S$ is the boundary of $S$, then $f:S\cup\delta S\rightarrow\mathbb{R}$ is said to have the Dirichlet boundary condition if $f(v)=0$ for all $v\in \delta S$.
-We define Dirichlet eigenvalues of the Laplacian $L$ as where $T_{j}$ is the space spanned by the functions $f_k$ that attain $\lambda_k$ for $0\leq k\leq j$.
+where $T_{j}$ is the space spanned by the functions $f_k$ that attain $\lambda_k$ for $0\leq k\leq j$.
 We call these $f_j$ the Dirichlet eigenvectors corresponding to the Dirichlet eigenvalues.
 For a more detailed overview of Dirichlet eigenvalues and spectral graph theory, we refer the reader to \cite{Chung_1997}.